boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 This section defines the set of attributes that are included in a throughput advice instance:

-Flow flags (FF):
+Instance Flags (IF):
-: These flags are used to express some generic properties of the flow.
+: These flags are used to express some generic properties of the applicability of the instance.
 The following flags are defined:

     S (Scope):
     : Indicates the granularity of enforcing policies.